Skip Navigation

 What is Academic Probation?

-At the close of each semester, your academic record will be reviewed to verify your grade point average and determine your academic standing.
-Academic standing is determined using your cumulative grade point average (GPA).
+At the close of each semester, a student’s academic record will be reviewed to verify the student’s grade point average and determine the student’s academic standing.
+Academic standing is determined using a student’s cumulative grade point average (GPA).
 The three levels of academic standing (see the University Catalog for details) are:

 • Good Standing